kingluo/boost-reflection/README.md

 ## Introduction

-This library provides Java-like **Reflection API** to C++ language.
+This library provides **Java-like Reflection API** to C++ language.

 First, you should declare which classes to be reflected, via some simple register macros.

-The declarations could be at any places, even at header files following the class definitions.
+These declarations are **non-intrusive** to the reflected classes themselves, and they could be placed at anywhere (same **header file**, separate header file, or source file), as long as they appears behind the definitions of the reflected classes.

+This non-intrusive feature means you could even declare and reflect classes from third-party libraries, which are normally read-only and closed-source binaries.

 Then, you could use the API to find the reflected classes by name, and use them, e.g.
 * instantiate objects
 * invoke methods upon the objects

 Besides the basic reflection, it has other highlighted features:
-* Java-like Annotation (could be bound on classes, constructors, methods, fields)
+* **Java-like Annotation** (could be bound on classes, constructors, methods, fields)
-* Java-like Object Proxy (C++ interface based, could be used to implement somehow AOP framework)
+* **Java-like Object Proxy** (C++ interface based, could be used to implement somehow AOP framework)
 * Support dynamic loaded library (you could reflect classes declared and compiled within libraries)

 ## Usage